maxjewell99/HIIT_CW/README.md

 # up2116976 - HIIT CW

+## Configuration
+**NPM IS NOT NECESSARY FOR THIS PROTOTYPE**\
+**SERVER IS INCLUDED, BUT NOT IN USE**

 ## Key Features
 ### Creating a workout section (Timer Box)
 * Timer
     * Users can enter a time range that want for their set activity within their workout

-    * When the time reaches 0 the timer will change to "Times up!"
+    * When the time reaches 0 the timer will change to "Time's up!"

     * Currently the timer starts immediately just for testing purposes

-    * Has got an issue with counting down too fast over 1 minute but will be ammended upon final submission
+    * Has got an issue with counting down too fast over 59 seconds but will be ammended upon final submission

 * Input fields